Lucara Diamond Corp. Announces C$38 Million Financing

+/NOT FOR DISTRIBUTION TO U.S. NEWS WIRE SERVICES OR DISSEMINATION IN THE UNITED STATES./

-Lucara Diamond Corp. ("Lucara" or the "Company") is pleased to announce today that it has entered into an agreement with a syndicate of underwriters led by BMO Capital Markets under which the underwriters have agreed to buy on bought deal basis 29,400,000 common shares (the "Common Shares"), at a price of C$0.75 per Common Share for gross proceeds of approximately C$22 million (the "Public Offering").
+VANCOUVER, BC, June 24, 2021 /PRNewswire/ -- (TSX: LUC) (BSE: LUC) (Nasdaq Stockholm: LUC) Lucara Diamond Corp. ("Lucara" or the "Company") is pleased to announce today that it has entered into an agreement with a syndicate of underwriters led by BMO Capital Markets under which the underwriters have agreed to buy on bought deal basis 29,400,000common shares (the "Common Shares"), at a price of C$0.75 per Common Share for gross proceeds of approximately C$22 million (the "Public Offering").
 The Company has granted the Underwriters an option, exercisable at the offering price for a period of 30 days following the closing of the Public Offering, to purchase up to an additional 15% of the Public Offering to cover over-allotments, if any.
 The offering is expected to close on or about July 15, 2021 and is subject to Lucara receiving all necessary regulatory approvals.
+View PDF version

 The Company is also pleased to announce that it has agreed to launch a concurrent private placement of approximately C$16 million on the same terms as the Public Offering (the "Private Placement" and together with the Public Offering, the "Financing") to Nemesia S.à.r.l. ("Nemesia") and to certain other investors on a private placement basis.
 Any Common Shares issued pursuant to the Private Placement will be subject to a statutory hold period in Canada for a period of 4 months and one day.
 The Private Placement is expected to close on or about July 15, 2021 and is subject to Lucara receiving all necessary regulatory approvals.